swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 secret is securely kept within the cluster and can be accessed by Kubernetes components running in that cluster.

-#### Deploy the base runner
+#### Deploy the runner

-To deploy the base runner to the Kubernetes cluster, run the following command:
+To deploy the runner to the Kubernetes cluster, run the following command:

 ```sh title="Execute the following command(s) in a terminal"
 kubectl apply -f kubernetes/runner.yaml